ti-oluwa/slb_glossary/README.md

 # Now you save the terms to a file with the extension <ext>
 saver = MyGlossaryTermsSaver()
-saver.save_as_<ext>(topic="Well completion", terms=[('porosity', 'The percentage of the total volume of a rock or sediment that consists of pore space.'), ('permeability', 'The capacity of a porous rock, sediment, or soil to permit the flow of fluids through its pore spaces.')], filename='glossary_terms.<ext>')
+saver.save(topic="Well completion", terms=[('porosity', 'The percentage of the total volume of a rock or sediment that consists of pore space.'), ('permeability', 'The capacity of a porous rock, sediment, or soil to permit the flow of fluids through its pore spaces.')], filename='glossary_terms.<ext>')

 ```